LordMartron94/Statarch/README.md

   - Formula: r = cov(X,Y) / (σX * σY)

 - `StatArchCorrelationVectorSpearmanF32` / `StatArchCorrelationVectorSpearmanF64` - Compute Spearman rank correlation (monotonic relationship, -1 to +1)
-  - Accepts raw vectors (not analysis structures) since ranking requires scratch vectors
-  - Requires `allocFn` for creating scratch vectors for ranking
+  - Accepts analysis structures and uses their allocFn for creating scratch vectors for ranking
   - Handles ties by assigning average ranks
   - **Performance:** Uses O(n log n) quicksort with a single Array of rankEntry structs that bind values with their original indices.
 Optimal performance for all dataset sizes.

 - `StatArchCorrelationVectorCosineSimilarityF32` / `StatArchCorrelationVectorCosineSimilarityF64` - Compute cosine similarity (directional similarity, -1 to +1)
-  - Accepts raw vectors (not analysis structures) since it only needs dot product and norms
+  - Accepts analysis structures and uses cached norm squared values if available
   - Formula: cos(θ) = (A · B) / (||A|| * ||B||)
+  - Norm squared values are automatically cached in the analysis structure for reuse

 - `StatArchCorrelationVectorAutocorrelationF32` / `StatArchCorrelationVectorAutocorrelationF64` - Compute autocorrelation at a given lag (serial correlation, -1 to +1)
   - Accepts analysis structure and lag parameter